james-rankin/auditory-streaming/README.md

 # auditory-streaming
 Neuromechanistic modelling of auditory streaming

-Code to accompany the paper Byrne, Rinzel and Rankin (2019) Auditory streaming and bistability paradigm extended to a dynamic environment
+Code and experimental data to accompany the paper Byrne, Rinzel and Rankin (2019) Auditory streaming and bistability paradigm extended to a dynamic environment

 Contact: james.rankin@gmail.com

 If you use or adapt this code acknowledge us by citing our paper (presently under review)